CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 ### 4.1 Understanding the stack layout

 To know how to conduct Return-to-libc attacks, we need to understand how stacks work.
 We use a small C program to understand the effects of a function invocation on the stack.
 More detailed explanation can be found in the SEED book and SEED lecture.
 ```
 /* foobar.c */
 #include<stdio.h>
 void foo(int x)
 {
     printf("Hello world: %d\n", x);
 }

 int main()
 {
     foo(1);
     return 0;
 }
 ```
-We can use "`gcc -m32 -S foobar.c`" to compile this program to the assembly code.
+&emsp; We can use "`gcc -m32 -S foobar.c`" to compile this program to the assembly code.
 The resulting file `foobar.s` will look like the following:

 ```
 ......
 8 foo:
 9         pushl %ebp
 10        movl  %esp, %ebp
 11        subl  $8, %esp
 12        movl  8(%ebp), %eax
 13        movl  %eax, 4(%esp)
 14        movl  $.LC0, (%esp) : string "Hello world: %d\n"
 15        call  printf
 16        leave
 17        ret
 ......
 21 main:
 22        leal  4(%esp), %ecx
 ```

 ```
 23        andl   $-16, %esp
 24        pushl  -4(%ecx)
 25        pushl  %ebp
 26        movl   %esp, %ebp
 27        pushl  %ecx
 28        subl   $4, %esp
 29        movl   $1, (%esp)
 30        call   foo
 31        movl   $0, %eax
 32        addl   $4, %esp
 33        popl   %ecx
 34        popl   %ebp
 35        leal   -4(%ecx), %esp
 36        ret
 ```
 ### 4.2 Calling and enteringfoo()